Axelspire

 The Automation Imperative

-Larger certificates combined with shorter lifetimes (200 days from March 2026, 100 days from March 2027) means your certificate infrastructure handles more data more frequently.
+Larger certificates combined with shorter lifetimes (200 days from March 2026, 47 days by 2029) means your certificate infrastructure handles more data more frequently.
 Manual certificate management—already unsustainable—becomes completely impossible.

 Certificate automation via ACME and similar protocols becomes mandatory infrastructure, not a nice-to-have.
 If your organisation still manages certificates via spreadsheets, tickets, or manual renewal processes, the PQC transition will force a complete operational transformation—and the sooner you start, the less disruptive it will be.